meshcloud/meshcloud-docs/docs/meshstack.how-to.create-customer.md

 ## Step 1: Install Postman

 First install postman.
-While any tool will do, in this how-to will use [Postman] (https://www.postman.com/).
+While any tool will do, in this how-to will use [Postman](https://www.postman.com/).

 ## Step 2: Import existing Customer Owners into the meshObjectCollection